ondrocks/cosmoscout-vr/docs/plugins.md

 #### `CosmoScout.initDataCalls`
 Adds an onclick listener to every element containing `[data-call="'methodname'"]`.
 The method name gets passed to CosmoScout.callNative.
+Alternatively a js api name and method name can be passed as `apiName.methodName` to call a javascript api instead of an application api.
 Arguments can be passed by separating the content with ','
 E.g.: `'fly_to','Africa' -> CosmoScout.callNative('fly_to', 'Africa')`
       `method,arg1,...,argN -> CosmoScout.callNative('method', arg1, ..., argN)`
 Attribute content will be passed to eval.
-Strings need to be wrapped in '
+Strings need to be wrapped in `'`.
+Javascript api call example: `data-call="flyTo.flyTo,'Aftica' -> CosmoScout.flyTo.flyTo('Africa')`
 This method is idempotent.
 Event listeners will be only added once.

 ```html